 The cochlear implant has parts inside and outside of the head.

 The inside part is a magnet and a electrode array

 The outside parts include a sound processor and transmitter coil.

-Did you know you each electrode stimulates a different area of the cochlea?
-Which enables you to hear different pitches, just like pressing keys on a piano.
+Did you know each electrode stimulates a different area of the cochlea?
+This enables you to hear different pitches, just like pressing keys on a piano.

 This sound processor is worn behind the ear.
 Children may use a body worn battery pack and retention accessories, such as a softband, kiddie clip or huggies.